Fusion86/LeagueStuff/Hextech.Core/README.md

-# Hextech.Core
+# Hextech.LeagueClient

-Each JSON model has to have atleast once field that is Required = Required.Always to make sure that the returned response matches the model (or crashes if it doesn't).
+Each JSON model has to have atleast one field that is required (using `Required = Required.Always` or a similar) to make sure that the returned response matches the model (or crashes if it doesn't).